+5.6.
 Similarities and differences in the combined spatiotemporal dynamics of object recognition for different levels of visual abstraction

 Our results so far suggest that there are broad commonalities in the spatial and temporal dynamics of the representation of object category across levels of visual abstraction.
 Further, object category information generalized strongly from early visual processing stages on.
-Yet, the temporally resolved decoding results and temporal generalization results indicate that there were differences in the strength of representation between types of depiction while the spatially resolved decoding results did not show such differences.
-Hence, the question remains where differences in the neural dynamics between photographs, drawings, and sketches arise and at what time they arise in a given region.
-To combine the temporal and spatial information from MEG and fMRI data, we used RSA-based MEG-fMRI fusion (Cichy et al., 2014; Hebart et al., 2018; Cichy and Oliva, 2020).
-We computed RDMs for each ROI for the fMRI data and for each time point for the MEG data and correlated the lower triangular parts of the temporally resolved and ROI-specific RDMs (for visualization of the approach, see Fig. 8a).
-This way, we could ask in what ROI and at what point in time the representation of objects was similar, revealing the spatiotemporal dynamics of object processing for photographs, drawings, and sketches.
-For visualization purposes, we also conducted the MEG-fMRI fusion analysis using a spatially unbiased searchlight approach (Cichy et al., 2016), iterating the RDM correlation across searchlights and time points.
-The resulting MEG-fMRI fusion movies are publicly available via https://osf.io/vsc6y/.
+Yet, the temporally-resolved decoding results and temporal generalization results indicate that there were differences in the strength of representation between types of depiction while the spatially-resolved decoding results did not show such differences.
+Hence, the question remains where differences in the neural dynamics between photos, drawings and sketches arise and at what time they arise in a given region.
+To combine the temporal and spatial information from MEG and fMRI data, we used RSA-based MEG-fMRI fusion (Cichy et al., 2014; Cichy & Oliva, 2020; Hebart et al., 2018).
+We computed RDMs for each ROI for the fMRI data and for each time point for the MEG data and and correlated the lower triangular parts of the temporally-resolved and ROI-specific RDMs (see Fig. 7a for visualization of the approach).
+This way, we could ask in what ROI and at what point in time and the representation of objects was similar, revealing the spatiotemporal dynamics of object processing for photos, drawing and sketches.

-The fusion time courses for all types of depiction in EVC and LOC are shown in Figure 8b and Figure 8d, respectively.
-In EVC, we found an early increase in MEG-fMRI correlation for all types of depiction leading up to peaks, followed by a sharp decrease and another rise.
-After this second rise in correlation, the MEGfMRI correlations slowly decayed for drawings and sketches, while for photographs there was another increase.
-Finally, there was a last spike in correlation for all types of depiction at $\sim$ 500-540 ms likely reflecting effects induced by the offset of the stimulus.
-Peak latencies for all types of depiction were found in the time from 90 to 100 ms (95% CI photograph = [89.47 ms, 106.55 ms], drawing = [83.32 ms, 95.29 ms], and sketch = [81.63 ms, 103.06 ms]) with no significant differences between any types of depiction (all p > 0.05, based on bootstrap CI of difference).
-Moreover, we tested for equivalence of the peak latencies which revealed nonsignificant results for all comparisons (all p > 0.626, FDR-corrected).
-The comparison of fusion time courses between photographs and both drawings and sketches in EVC, shown in Figure 8c, revealed that there were significantly higher correlations for photographs than for both drawings and sketches (p < 0.05, cluster-based permutation test).
-These differences were strongest in the time from $\sim$ 100 to 200 ms and the time from $\sim$ 300 to $\sim$ 500 ms. Differences between drawings and sketches in EVC were only small but significant (p < 0.05, cluster-based permutation test).
-In sum, object information regardless of the level of visual abstraction first peaked in EVC at $\sim 100\,\mathrm{ms}$ and then reemerged later at $\sim 200\,\mathrm{ms}$ , after which the representation slowly decayed for drawings and sketches, while for photographs there was another late rise.
+The fusion time courses for all types of depiction in EVC and LOC are shown in Fig. 7b.
+In EVC we found an early increase in MEG-fMRI correlation for all types of depiction leading up to peaks, followed by a sharp decrease and another rise.
+After this second rise in correlation the MEG-fMRI correlations slowly decayed for drawings and sketches while for photos there was another increase.
+Finally, there was a last spike in correlation for all types of depiction around 500 to 540ms likely reflecting effects induced by the offset of the stimulus.
+Peak latencies for all types of depiction were found in the time from 90ms to 100ms (95% CI photo = [89.57ms 106.51ms], drawing = [83.22ms 95.34ms], sketch = [81.66ms 102.98ms]) with no significant differences between any types of depiction (all p>0.05, based on bootstrap CI of difference).
+Moreover, we tested for equivalence of the peak latencies which revealed non-significant results for all comparisons (all p>0.539, FDR-corrected).
+The comparison of fusion time courses between photos and both drawings and sketches in EVC, shown in Fig. 7c, revealed that there were significantly higher correlations for photos than for both drawings and sketches (p<0.05, cluster-based permutation test).
+These differences were strongest in the time around 100ms to 200ms and the time from ~300ms to ~500ms.
+Differences between drawings and sketches in EVC were only small but significant (p<0.05, cluster-based permutation test).
+In sum, object information regardless of the level of visual abstraction first peaked in EVC at around 100ms and then re-emerged later around 200ms, after which the representation slowly decayed for drawings and sketches, while for photos there was another late rise.